• Level 3

 The benefits of First Aid at Work 3-day training include:

-• Confidence and Skills: You gain confidence and skills to act quickly and correctly in medical emergencies.
+• Increased Confidence: Helps build the confidence and skills your team needs to act quickly and properly in real emergencies.

 Industries That Need Staff Trained in Level 3 Workplace First Aid